techfromsage/media-events-js/README.md

 called videoAnalytics.js.
 The videoAnalytics.js file includes logic to define when certain events have been triggered.
 It has been designed to be separate from echo & tn so that it is easily testable.

+My one concern about this approach is related to the assumption of how often a time update is triggered.
+This might differ depending on how powerful the device is & browser.

 ## Events
 Scrub Event: `{"start":3891.264,"end":9314.182999999999,"name":"forward","type":"scrub"}`
  * start: When the scrubbing started